xueliu/Raspcontrol/README.md

 Once you can see a login screen this is your indication that Raspcontrol is now running at this point you __must__ navigate to

 	raspcontrol/setup.php

+	OR

+	raspcontrol/app/setup.php (if you're not deploying Raspcontrol standalone)

 this will create the initial user to login to the system, you can then log in with the usernamev and password that you chose.

+__/app after /raspcontrol is required if you're not deploying with PHP__

 __For security ensure you remove setup.php once complete__